Yellowjacket Emergency Pantry (YEP)

 In 2018/19, the Yellowjacket Emergency Pantry donated approx. 1600lbs of food items to Billings non-profit community partners

-The Yellowjacket Emergency Pantry currently provides food, hygiene and school supplies to all students at Montana State University Billings.
+The Yellowjacket Emergency Pantry currently provides food, hygiene and school supplies to all students and staff members at Montana State University Billings.
 We also work as advocates to connect students to additional student support services.

-Any student enrolled at Montana State University Billings, can use the Yellowjacket Emergency Pantry.
-Students can use the pantry up to three times per semester.
-However, if students require additional support, we can make arrangements on a case by case basis.
+Any student* currently enrolled, or staff member employed, at Montana State University Billings can use the Yellowjacket Emergency Pantry.
+Patrons can use the pantry up to three times per semester.
+However, if patrons require additional support, we can make arrangements on a case by case basis.

 In 2018/19, the Yellowjacket Emergency Pantry received approx. 2100lbs of food, hygiene and school supplies from the Billings community

-On first arrival, students will be asked to present their student ID and complete a short application form.
+On first arrival, patrons will be asked to present their student or staff ID and complete a short application form.
 This information is used to inform students of available college and community-based resources.
 All collected data is strictly confidential and in line with the Montana State University Billings data protection policy.

 We have two locations, each based in easy-to-access locations on University Campus and City College:

-University Campus: Center for Engagement, Student Union building, 1500 University Drive
+Center for Engagement, Room 219, Student Union building, 1500 University Drive

 Monday-Thursday: 8am-9pm / Friday: 8am-7pm